Green Solutions & Alternatives

 - Programmable Thermostats are a great way to save energy and money, by keeping your home at an ideal temperature at all times.
 Programmable Thermostats range in price from $90 - $400, and can be purchased at most home and hardware centres.

-- The Alberta Government, through Energy Efficiency Alberta, offers a several household energy rebates, including a $100 rebate towards the purchase of programmable thermostats.
+- The Alberta Government, through Energy Efficiency Alberta, offers several household energy rebates, including a $100 rebate towards the purchase of programmable thermostats.
 Visit Energy Efficiency Alberta for more information about the Provincial energy rebates.

 Freeze Sheets & Pillow Cases